 The South Carolina Deferred Compensation Program (Deferred Comp) provides participants with investing options through its 401(k) and 457(b) retirement savings plans.
-Deferred Comp offers valuable benefits to its participants.
+Deferred Comp offers valuable benefits and allows participants to contribute either before-tax or after-tax (Roth) dollars.
 In an effort to maximize this value, the South Carolina Public Employee Benefit Authority (PEBA) has contracted with Empower Retirement (Empower) to provide recordkeeping, administration and communication services related to Deferred Comp.
-The multiple-employer plans are administered by third parties and are not included in the Comprehensive Annual Financial Report of the State of South Carolina.
+The multiple-employer plans are administered by third parties and are not included in the Annual Comprehensive Financial Report of the State of South Carolina.
 Compensation deferred under the plans is placed in trust for the contributing employees.
 The State of South Carolina has no liability for losses under the plans.
 Employees retire or separate from service have a variety of payment choices and can also choose to leave the account balance in Deferred Comp.